Kyushik/DRL/README.md

 ## Introduction
 This repository is the codes for `Deep Reinforcement Learning`
 <br> I verified my codes with games.
 The games are made with `pygame`.
-I wrote some of the codes and others are from other githubs.
+I made some of the game codes and others are from other githubs.
-<br> I wrote the code as follows.
+<br> I set up the DQN code as follows.
 * Deep Q Network
 * Double Deep Q Network